clemauyeung/User-Centered-Web-Design/Meeting2.md

 - What content did you look at?
 - What was the experience of buying tickets like?

-## The kinds of data we need from the Wordpress site
+## The Kinds of Data We Need from the Wordpress Site

 - **Top Pages**
 - **SEO data**